akhenakh/insideout/README.md

 Alloc = 286 MiB TotalAlloc = 3954 MiB   Sys = 479 MiB   NumGC = 32
 ```

-Pogreb is faster but does not supports prefix range and consume a bit more than bbolt.
+Pogreb is faster but does not supports prefix range and consumes a bit more than bbolt.

 bbolt is more capable for this load.